EverettGillis/Signed-Restricted-Sumset-Generator/README.md

 **Citations**
 \
 \
-E. Gillis (2022) On the Minimum Size of an h-fold Signed Restricted Sumset.
+Gillis, E. (2022) On the Minimum Size of an h-fold Signed Restricted Sumset.
 Research Papers in Mathematics, B. Bajnok, ed., Gettysburg College, Vol. 25.